- Why should my student join a Faculty-Led Program/Summer School Abroad program?

 What is the process for obtaining a passport?

-If your student has been accepted to a Faculty-Led Program and does not yet own a passport, we encourage them to apply for one as soon as possible.
+If your student has been accepted to a program and does not yet own a passport, we encourage them to apply for one as soon as possible.
 It is important that the student plan ahead as processing times can take several weeks (or longer during peak travel times).
 Instructions on how to obtain a passport can be found on the Department of State's Passports & International Travel page.

 Does my student need a visa to study abroad?